Discover new ways to teach engaging online classes.

 What is the Signum Teacher Mentorship Program?

-The Signum Teacher Mentorship Program helps instructors of all kinds acquire the skills and techniques necessary hold effective online classes.
+The Signum Teacher Mentorship Program helps instructors of all kinds acquire the skills and techniques necessary to hold effective online classes.
 Those who can benefit include:

 - Primary and secondary school teachers